 What I Learnt Teaching Agile Software Architecture

-2021 09 01 head
+2021 09 02 head

-I am teaching agile software architecture and techniques SWAT as advanced bachelor level lecture weighted with 3 ECTS.
+I am teaching agile software architecture and techniques SWAT as an advanced bachelor level lecture weighted with 3 ECTS.

-I gave this training the last three years at Lucerne University of Applied Sciences and Arts HSLU in Switzerland.
+I gave this training for the last three years at Lucerne University of Applied Sciences and Arts HSLU in Switzerland.

 All materials are released under the Creative Commons copyright.